Storytelling in Medicine Program

 - Story Slams

-Drs.
-Olson and Trappey are leading the Storytelling Collaborative, monthly gatherings during which participants read and discuss recently published pieces of medical reflective writing and then provide time for the creation and sharing of personal reflection, and a reflective writing elective that gives an opportunity for medical students and residents who are interested in developing their creative and reflective writing skills.
+The CFAM Storytelling in Medicine program offers reflective writing electives for both medical students and residents who are interested in developing their creative and reflective writing skills.
 The elective provides dedicated time and guidance for the creation, editing, and submission of pieces with the goal of publication in medical or creative writing journals and anthologies.

 CFAM hosts workshops for writers.
 The “Storytelling Collaborative” (for residents, fellows, and faculty) and “Prose Section” (for medical students) are monthly gatherings for those interested in developing their creative and reflective writing skills.
 During each session, participants read, analyze, and discuss recently published medical reflective writing pieces and then create their own personal reflections.